slarwise/yamlls/README.md

 - Support schemas from https://www.schemastore.org
 - Support reading the schema from the start of a document, useful when you cannot determine the schema from the contents or filename.
 E.g. helm values.
 - Show the available enums in the documentation
+- Make a code action that mimics all available `kubectl <resource> --dry-run=client --output=yaml` with the most basic set of flags needed.
+So that you can insert a Deployment or an Ingress for example, similar to `fill`.
+Remove read-only fields like `.status` and `.metadata.creationTimestamp`.

 ## Bugs